 Its quite possible that they were not required to notify you.
 Commonwealth law (M.G.L.
 Ch.
 40A) states what kinds of applications require abutter notification and what does not.
 For example, Public Hearings require notifications, while Public Meetings do not.
 In addition, notifications are only required to abutters and abutters of abutters (i.e. one or two parcels away) within 300' of the property.
 Please note that does not include renters, only the owner of record of the property.

 There are two ways to comment on a project.
 First is at the public meeting of the Board, Planning or Zoning.
 All meetings are open to the public and the public is welcome to weigh in with questions, concerns, and/or support (With a few procedural exceptions, for example, if a Public Hearing has been closed no more testimony can be taken.).
 The second way is to send a letter to the Board, either by mail or electronically.
 While all comments are forwarded to the Boards, we do ask that you send in comments a couple of days in advance of the meetings.
 Otherwise, the Boards may not be able to give the comment its proper consideration.

 Can I get an overview of this approval process?

 Of course.
-Just click here: [link to process page]
+Just click here: Meeting/Hearing Process

 Where is my property line?